fshafiee/laravel-once/README.md

 resolve(OnceSerivce::class)->commit();
 ```

-Keep in mind that this is already handled for queued jobs.
+Keep in mind that calling `commit` is already handled for queued jobs.
 If you examine `OnceServiceProvider`, you'd find following lines:

 ```php